joscha0/flutter_localization_linter/README.md

         // ✅ This is also correct
         AutoSizeText(context.l10n.welcomeMessage),

+        // ✅ Empty strings and whitespace only strings will be ignored Text(''),

         // ✅ This will be ignored due to comment
         // ignore: flutter_localization_linter_rule
         Text('Debug: Version 1.0.0'),